miguelgrinberg/slam/docs/about.rst

 designate a function in your code as the entry point, and this function will be called by AWS when the Lambda function is invoked.

-Adapting a web application to run on the Lambda service requires some careful. design.
-Because Lambda functions are supposed to be short lived, and are not running constantly like a normal web server, there are some types of applications that are not a good match for this service.
-In particular, any applications that rely on the server maintaining a long connection with the client will not work well.
+Because Lambda functions are supposed to be short lived, and are not running constantly like a web server, there are some types of applications that are not a good match for this service.
+In particular, any applications that rely on a server maintaining a long lived connection with the client will not work well.
 Examples of these applications are those that return live information as a stream, or those that use long-polling or WebSocket to provide constant updates to the client.

+Deploying a web application to AWS Lambda also has its challenges.
 Web applications expose their functionality as one or more HTTP services, so they cannot directly work on the Lambda platform, since they rely servers that need to be running constantly to receive client requests.
-The Amazon `API Gateway <https://aws.amazon.com/api-gateway>`_ service bridges this gap, by allowing you to construct API endpoints, and configure what actions these endpoints trigger when the client sends a request to them.
+The Amazon `API Gateway
+<https://aws.amazon.com/api-gateway>`_ service bridges this gap, by allowing you
+to construct API endpoints, and configure what actions these endpoints trigger when the client sends a request to them.
 The service takes care of scaling, rate limiting, and even authentication if you want to offload that to the cloud too.
 Among the available actions you can associate with an API Gateway endpoint, there is invoking a Lambda function.

 As you can probably guess, creating a web application on AWS Lambda and API Gateway is substantially different than what Python web developers are used to when creating their projects using Flask, Django or other web frameworks.
-The goal of Slam is to allow you to continue developing your web applications in the way you are used to, by automatically making your project compatible with the AWS serverless offering.
+The goal of Slam is to allow you to continue developing your web applications in the way you are used to, by automatically making your project compatible with the AWS serverless paradigm.

 How does Slam work?
 ===================